mandiant/GoReSym/README.md

 # Usage
 Refer to https://www.mandiant.com/resources/blog/golang-internals-symbol-recovery for reverse engineering details and example usage.

-You can download pre-built GoReSym binaries from the [Releases tab](https://github.com/mandiant/GoReSym/releases/).
+You can download pre-built `linux` and `windows` GoReSym binaries from the [Releases tab](https://github.com/mandiant/GoReSym/releases/).

 To build from source with a recent Go compiler, install libyara manually [Lib Yara Installation](https://yara.readthedocs.io/en/stable/gettingstarted.html) then invoke the Go compiler: